-Ed has been a broadcast journalist for nearly two decades.
+Ed has been a broadcast journalist for two decades.
 He has interviewed Donald Trump, Hillary Clinton and several members of Congress.
 Prior to Spectrum News, he was an award-winning anchor in South Bend, Indiana.
 Before that, Ed worked as a sports anchor and reporter in West Palm Beach, Florida.
 There, he worked for all three stations in town.
 During his time in south Florida, Ed covered Super Bowls, the Masters, BCS national championship games and the Daytona 500.
 His most memorable sports interviews include Jack Nicklaus, Greg Norman, Gary Player, Bill Murray, Bobby Bowden, Steve Spurrier and Dan Marino.
 Ed also interviewed Longhorn legend Ricky Williams on a weekly basis when Ricky played for the Dolphins.

 Ed began his broadcasting career as a sports update anchor at WQAM Radio in Miami.
 He also worked as a sports anchor in Idaho Falls, Idaho and spent a year as the lead reporter at MoneywatchTV.com, a TV show that aired nationally on PAX-TV.